 A COMMUNITY ART PROJECT THAT PAIRS STRANGERS TOGETHER FOR A ONE-ON-ONE MEAL.

 coming to berkeley march 2019.

-Featured on PBS and NPR as the “anti-echo chamber experience” the project is now running in the Bay Area as a Print Public project at Kala Institute for the Arts.
+Featured on PBS and NPR as the “anti-echo chamber experience” the project is now running in the Bay Area as a Print Public project at Kala Art Institute.
 The project previously ran in the Midwest at Bemis Center for Contemporary Arts.